roman-dieser/getting-and-cleaning-data/CodeBook.md

 The data has been aggregated by activity kinds and participating subjects by means of R function *aggregate*, in which *mean()* function were used for the in group calculations.

-As the result the following variables are saved:
+As the result the following variables are being saved:

 - "Group.1" -- activity art
 - "Group.2" -- subject ID